Decision problems on geometric tilings: Definitions and settings

 \begin{definition}[Domino on $X$] Given a finite shapeset $\shapeset$ and a set of $\shapeset$-tilings $X$, the problem $\domino_X$ is defined as: \begin{description} \item[Input:] a finite alphabet $A$, a tileset $\tileset\subset \shapeset \times A$ and a finite set $G$ of forbidden $\tileset$-patterns. \item[Output:] does there exist a $\tileset$-tiling $\tiling$ that is valid for $G$ and such that $\pi(\tiling)\in X$? \end{description} \end{definition}

+Forbidden patterns on decorated shapes have also been called \emph{colored local rules} in the litterature.
 The case where $\shapeset$ contains only a unit square and $X$ is the subshift of edge-to-edge square tilings (containing a single point up to translation) corresponds to the classical domino problem.
 This definition, as well as an equivalent of the following result, appeared in \cite{hellouin2023} in the particular case of rhombus shapes.